benzookapi/shopify-barebone-app-sample/docs/13-ordermanage.md

 ## Fulfillment Request and Delivery Sequence

 This sequence requires the app to register a [Fulfillment Service](https://shopify.dev/docs/apps/build/orders-fulfillment/fulfillment-service-apps) in Shopify and implement its notification handling and background fulfillment workflow on the remote app server.
-Whenever an inventory quantity changes during this workflow, a production integration must also run the [External ERP Inventory Synchronization](#external-erp-inventory-synchronization) process above to keep Shopify and the external system consistent.
-This sample receives and logs the inventory webhook; a real integration must implement the subsequent external-system synchronization.
+Fulfillment can also change inventory and cause Shopify to send an `inventory_levels/update` webhook.
+If the [External ERP Inventory Synchronization](#external-erp-inventory-synchronization) flow above is implemented, that webhook automatically enters the same synchronization flow.
+Design the integration to expect fulfillment-originated inventory updates, deduplicate deliveries, and prevent synchronization loops.

 The merchant starts this workflow with the same `Select fulfillment action` shown in the Order Action Sequence in Shopify.
 An optional fulfillment request message can still be included and is returned by the later merchant-request query.
 Shopify then sends the fulfillment-service notification to the remote app server; this sample doesn't call a separate request-submission API between the merchant action and that callback.